-The camera viewfinder is that rectangle you see on the top of your camera.
+The viewfinder is that rectangle you see on the top of your camera.
 Models of DSLR cameras change, new improvements, new specifications whether point-and-shoot cameras or single-lens reflex cameras.
 However, one component that remains is the camera viewfinder.

 Think of your camera viewfinder as your eyes to the world as you snap your photos.
 Your creativity comes from this little viewfinder.
 How you see your images through your viewfinder is what you will remember as you photograph your subject.
 Your viewfinder is your memory.

-The pro to your camera’s viewfinder is the fact that it stabilizes your camera better.
+The pro to your camera’s viewfinder is that it allows you to use your camera better.
 It’s your assistant when getting your camera shot set up.
 To do so, brace your camera against your face and have your arms tucked in braced against your body.
 I like to have 3 points of contact to help stabilize the camera.
 This move will help you set up the right shot through your viewfinder.
 The setup will also result in sharper images, as it reduces camera shake.

 Pentaprisms vs. pentamirrors

-When it comes to learning what is a viewfinder on a camera, there are two main types of viewfinders: pentaprisms and pentamirrors.
-With a pentaprism, it uses a prism, which redirects the light from the lens going back to the camera viewfinder (like a prism).
+When it comes to learning a viewfinder on a camera, there are two main types of viewfinders: pentaprisms and pentamirrors.
+It uses a prism with a pentaprism, which redirects the light from the lens going back to the camera viewfinder (like a prism).
 Many pentaprisms come from professional-level DLSR cameras.
 Many find pentaprisms as higher quality than the pentamirrors.
 Pentamirrors redirects the light through a series of mirrors.
 Though pentaprisms are often preferred because they have a brighter image when you look in the viewfinder camera, with pentamirrors, you will find them on cameras that are entry-level DSLRs.
 They are made of plastic as they are cheap and mass-produced.

 What is a viewfinder on a camera?
-Optical vs electronic
+Optical vs EVF (LCD)

 Camera viewfinders are often either optical or EVF, which stands for an electronic viewfinder.
 These electronic viewfinders utilize LCD screens.
 DSLR cameras and SLR cameras have a through the lens (TTL) viewfinder.
 TTL allows the photographer to look through the lens.
 The photographer will then see what the lens projects onto the sensor.

-LCD screens are often for checking or reviewing photos and film footage.
+LCD screens are often for checking or reviewing photos and film footage in high-end cameras.
 LCDs also display camera menus, functions, and other features on the camera.
 You will see some digital compact cameras with LCDs that flip or pop-out for different viewing angles.
-You will quickly find that it is tough when shooting outdoors.
+You will quickly find that it is challenging when shooting outdoors.
 You can’t see the image on the LCD if it is too bright.
 That is where an optical viewfinder comes in handy.

-Optical viewfinders feature a diopter.
+Optical viewfinders, also known as OVF, feature a diopter.
 The optical viewfinder is helpful for photographers wearing vision correction like eyeglasses.
 The diopter is the same thing as your eyeglasses.
 The feature corrects your vision, bringing the picture into focus.
-The diopter helps dial in focus, get you a sharp image of whether or not you have glasses on.
+The diopter helps dial in focus and get you a sharp image of whether you have glasses on.
 Sometimes diopters are in the eyepiece.
 Sometimes that snap on or slide on.
 Their standard correction range is -3 to +1.

 Need to adjust your diopter?
 Focus the camera on the subject or object, then look through the camera viewfinder.
-You are going to adjust.
+You are going to adjust as you go.
 Don’t stop adjusting until you see it sharply.
 Alternatively, you can look through the viewfinder and monitor when your digital readings are in focus.